symmetriccurve/Interview-questions/Reactjs Question.md

 ComponentWillReceiveProps
 ```

-_This is a depricated component life cycle and this is replaced with **getDerivedStateFromProps**_
+_This is a deprecated component life cycle and this is replaced with **getDerivedStateFromProps**_
-Everytime a component receives new set of props, this component life cycle is triggered with a argument which are new set of props
+Every time a component receives new set of props, this component life cycle is triggered with a argument which are new set of props

 ```javascript
 getDerivedStateFromProps